|Andrew Spann |

 Subdivision surfaces for low reduced volume ratio vesicle rheology

 Vesicles are membrane-bound capsules with drug delivery applications.
 Vesicle problems are more difficult than drop dynamics due to having a membrane bending energy that is a nonlinear function of curvature and having surface area and volume conservation constraints.
 My research uses Loop subdivision surfaces for boundary integral methods to understand the behavior of highly non-spherical vesicles in flow.
-Particular attention is given to the effect of nearby walls on stabilizing tumbling behaviors and changing the stresses seen by the vesicle.
+In particular I've looked at the fluid motion of low reduced volume vesicles in shear flow, the effect of nearby walls on stabilizing tumbling behaviors and changing the stresses seen by the vesicle, and the dynamics of unstable vesicle elongation in extensional flow.

 Personal site: Former (undergraduate) COMAP Mathematical Contest in Modeling papers, Proof of False math comic